sergioto1/One-Word-Hang-Man/README.md

 # One-Word-Hang-Man
 Hang Man with only one word.
-You can use the longest and strangest word you know ! ;)
+You might want to use the longest and strangest word you know ! ;)